JasonDai1219/Project-Analysis/README.md

 ---
 ## Assessment of Missingness

+For the `merged` dataset, there is one row that has missing `user_id` and `date`, which means that this recipe was not reviewed, and it is not in the `interactions` dataset so we drop the row.
+Therefore, for the revised `merged` dataset, there are three columns contain missing values, `name`, `avg_rating`, and `rating`.

 ### NMAR Analysis
-First of all, for the only missing value in the `name` column, we conclude it as Missing Completely At Random (`MCAR`).
-Since all the values in recipe_id, minutes, contributor_id, and submitted are filled, the probability of a missing name is unrelated to any other columns, and also it is unlikely that the name is missing because of some properties of itself.
+First of all, for the only missing value in the `name` column, we conclude it as **Missing Completely At Random (MCAR)**.
+Since all the values in `recipe_id`, `minutes`, `contributor_id`, and `submitted` are filled, the probability of a missing name is unrelated to any other columns, and also it is unlikely that the name is missing because of some properties of itself.

-Moreover, the missingness of avg_rating relates to the missingness of the rating column, so it is not `NMAR`.
-Thus, through observing the missingness of the rating column, as permutation test shown in the later part, the missingess of the rating column has a relationship with the `n_step` column, so we also conclude that the missingness of rating column is `MAR`, not `NMAR`.
-All in all, we do not observe `NMAR` missingness in our dataset's three columns that has missing values.
+Moreover, the missingness of `avg_rating` relates to the missingness of the `rating` column, so it is **Missing At Random(MAR)**, not NMAR.
+Thus, through observing the missingness of the `rating` column, as permutation test shown in the later part, the missingess of the `rating` column has a relationship with the `n_step` column, so we also conclude that the missingness of `rating` column is also **MAR**, not NMAR.
+All in all, we do not observe NMAR missingness in our dataset's three columns that has missing values.

 ---